ColinFay/colinfay.github.io/_posts/2021-02-18-brochure-r-package.md

 experimental** at the time of writing these lines (2021-02-18), so it might face some API changes in the future.

-## Multi-page in {shiny}, and random thought about designing web applications
+## Multi-page in {shiny}, and random thoughts about designing web applications

 Something that has been bugging me for a while is the inability to really share a specific part of a `{shiny}` dashboard, at least